-- Non-Volatile PM (NVPM): Synonymous with black carbon.
-AEDT has many more options available for NVPM calculation than does EDMS. - Volatile Sulfate PM (PMSO): Computed from fuel sulfur content and sulfur-sulfate conversion rate.
-Differs slightly between FOA 3.0 and FOA 3.0A. - Volatile Fuel Organics (PMFO) - Volatile Lubrication Oil PM (PMLO): Computed only for climb-out and takeoff flight modes and only for FOA 3.0A.
+- Non-Volatile PM (nvPM): Synonymous with black carbon.
+AEDT has many more options available for nvPM calculation than does EDMS. - Volatile Sulfate PM (PMSO): Computed from fuel sulfur content and sulfur-sulfate conversion rate.
+Differs slightly between FOA 3.0 (now 4.0) and FOA 3.0A. - Volatile Fuel Organics (PMFO) - Volatile Lubrication Oil PM (PMLO): Computed only for climb-out and takeoff flight modes and only for FOA 3.0A.

-EDMS includes PMLO values into the PMFO totals, if any PMLO is actually computed.
-EDMS sums NVPM, PMSO, and PMFO (including any PMLO) and reports these as both PM10 and PM2.5 for aircraft emissions.
+EDMS includes PMLO emissions in the reported PMFO emissions totals, if any PMLO is computed.
+EDMS sums nvPM, PMSO, and PMFO (including any PMLO) and reports these as both PM ${10}$ and PM ${2.5}$ (PM <10 micrometers and PM <2.5 micrometers in aerodynamic diameter, respectively) for aircraft emissions.